olizilla/bluffers-guide-to-cooperative-multitasking/README.md

 # multitasking
 - Doing several things at once.

-> Multitasking is a method to allow multiple processes to share processors (CPUs) and other system resources.
-> Each CPU executes a single task at a time.
+> Multitasking allows multiple processes to share CPUs and other system resources.
+Each CPU executes a single task at a time.

 - time-sharing

 > Multitasking allows each processor to switch between processes that are being executed without having to wait for each task to finish.

 # Process
+> an instance of a computer program that is being executed

 - A program, being executed

 > A computer program is a passive collection of instructions; a process is the actual execution of those instructions.